aryansrao/TabNumberingExtension/README.md

 # Tab Number Shortcut

+A Chrome extension that provides quick tab navigation using keyboard shortcuts.
+Hold the Command key (⌘) to see tab numbers appear in the tab bar, then press Command+[1-9] to instantly switch to any tab.

+## Features

 - **Visual Tab Numbers**: Hold Command to see numbers appear in all tab titles
 - **Quick Navigation**: Press Command+1-9 to switch to tabs instantly
 - **Clean Interface**: Numbers appear directly in the browser's tab bar